 Is Krill Oil Good for You?

 If you ever look at a krill, it is this wicked small shrimp.
 It’s great food for a whale, not a human being.
 Humans don’t eat that.
 First thing when you hear where we’re getting this from, look at it.
 Would it be food for a human?
 The answer is no. It is less dangerous than the oil from fish because there are less DHA and EPA in it.
 It’s less of a poison if you want an answer to what it is.
-It’s still absolutely wrong.
-It’s not needed at all.
+It’s still absolutely wrong and it’s not needed at all.

 What Are the Risks of Taking Fish Oil?